shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ###Visualize the Neural Network's State with Test Images
 We plotted the visual output after the first two satges of the "Speed limit (70km/h)" sign.
-We can see nicly after the first stage clear characteristics, for example the circle and the "70".
+We can see nicly after the first stage clear characteristics, mainly edges in the image, for example the circle and the "70" edges.
-From the 2ed stage it is more difficult to see somthing clear.
+From the 2ed stage it is more difficult to see something clear. we would expect to see some higher level features.

 Here is what we got in the 1st stage:
 ![alt text][image6]